seapagan/pyBlog/README.md

   post and more through the Database.
 This allows very easy customisation without needing to change the code.
 All styling is through CSS classes so easy to change the look too.
+- Sensitive variables (Secret, database credentials etc) are taken from ENV variables or `.env` file if it exists

 ### Minimum required before Release